walkermatt/elm-architecture-tutorial/README.md

 view : Signal.Address Action -> Model -> Html
 ```

 Creating modular code is all about creating strong abstractions.
 We want boundaries which appropriately expose functionality and hide implementation.
-From outside of the `Counter` module, we just see a basic set of values: `Model`, `init`, `Action`, `update`, and `view`.
+From outside of the `Counter` module, we just see a basic set of values: `Model`, `Action`, `update`, and `view`.
 We do not care at all how these things are implemented.
 In fact, it is *impossible* to know how these things are implemented.
 This means no one can rely on implementation details that were not made public.

 So we can reuse our `Counter` module, but now we need to use it to create our `CounterPair`.
 As always, we start with a `Model`: